Colorado Legislative Report

 Summary:

-The bill repeals the current "Money Transmitters Act" and replaces it with the "Money Transmission Modernization Act" (act).
-The new act enacts, in part, a model law developed in conjunction with the money transmitter industry.
+The act repeals the current "Money Transmitters Act" and replaces it with the model "Money Transmission Modernization Act" (MTMA).
+The act adopts the MTMA in part.
+The act updates outdated or inconsistent regulations relating to money transmitters and money transmission services, including:

 • Clarifying the definition of "control" of a licensee and introducing a rebuttable presumption of control;